 Bachelor of Science in Nursing Freshman Entry

-The BSN program is offered in cooperation with Holy Names University, Oakland, Mills College, Oakland, Saint Mary’s College of California, Moraga, and Notre Dame De Namur, Belmont.
+The BSN program is offered in cooperation with Holy Names University, Oakland, Mills College, Oakland, and Notre Dame De Namur, Belmont.
 This program allows students multiple options to secure the liberal learning and science courses required as the foundation for professional nursing education.
 For admission to the Samuel Merritt University BSN program, completion of the previous course work with a "B" average (3.0 GPA) or better is strongly recommended, and attainment of a score at or above the national average on the Test of Essential Academic Skills (TEAS) is strongly recommended.
 Successful completion of a criminal background check is also required.
 Prospective students should consult the catalogs of these respective colleges for admission requirements and courses to be taken.

 Samuel Merritt University will continue to admit direct entry transfer students from the community college and other universities on a space available basis in fall and spring.
 The admission is as a first semester junior and it will take 4 semesters to complete the program.
 Below are the admission requirements and prerequisites necessary for consideration.
 These are subject to change without notice.